paulsengroup/hictk/docs/file_validation.rst

 Cooler index corruption
 ^^^^^^^^^^^^^^^^^^^^^^^

-TO make a long story short, older version of cooler (including v0.8.3) had a bug in ``cooler zoomify`` that caused the generation of invalid file indexes.
+To make a long story short, older version of cooler (including v0.8.3) had a bug in ``cooler zoomify`` that caused the generation of invalid file indexes.
 This results in duplicate pixels with different values being reported for the affected region.

 Example: